CamCranda11/MLFA25Project/README.md

 # Session 4 - 10/30/25, 10:02 AM
 I have added more features to my model and expanded my k yet again to create a more refined model.
 I plan to add a system to sort into genres after clustering to create a more organized output.

+# Session 5 - 10/30/25, 12:41 AM
+I have added a code block to find all songs by a specific artist, and I believe the way the dataset was created was using artists on some form of supported label as I did not find any independent artists during my searching.
+I also added a block of code to use when I am ready to save my clustered data.